 The Pampas are bounded by the drier Argentine espinal grasslands, which form a semicircle around the north, west, and south of the Humid Pampas.

-The climate of the Pampas is generally temperate, gradually giving way to a more subtropical climate in the north and to a semiarid climate on the western fringes.
+The climate is generally temperate, gradually giving way to a more subtropical climate in the north and to a semiarid climate on the western fringes.

 Precipitation ranges from 600 to 1,200 mm (23 to 47 in) that is more or less evenly distributed through the year, making the soils appropriate for agriculture.
 Winters are generally mild, but cold waves still occur.
 Springs are very variable; it is warmer than fall in most areas (especially in the west) but significantly colder along the Atlantic.